QuantEcon/lecture-python.myst/lectures/var_dmd.md

 You can read  about Dynamic Mode Decomposition here {cite}`DMD_book` and here [[BK19](https://python.quantecon.org/zreferences.html#id25)] (section 7.2).

-**Dynamic Mode Decomposition** (DMD) computes a rank $ r < p  $ approximation to the least square regression coefficients $ \hat A $ that we  described above by formula {eq}`eq:AhatSVDformula`.
+**Dynamic Mode Decomposition** (DMD) computes a rank $ r < p  $ approximation to the least squares regression coefficients $ \hat A $  described by formula {eq}`eq:AhatSVDformula`.

 We'll  build up gradually  to a formulation that is useful  in applications.

 We'll do this by describing three  alternative representations of our first-order linear dynamic system, i.e., our vector autoregression.

-**Guide to three representations:** In practice, we'll be interested in Representation 3.
+**Guide to three representations:** In practice, we'll mainly be interested in Representation 3.

-We present the first 2 in order to set the stage for some intermediate steps that might help us understand what is under the hood of Representation 3.
+We use the first two representations  to present some useful  intermediate steps that  help us to appreciate what is under the hood of Representation 3.

-In applications, we'll use only a small  subset of the DMD to approximate dynamics.
+In applications, we'll use only a small  subset of **DMD modes** to approximate dynamics.

+We use  such a small subset of DMD modes to  construct a reduced-rank approximation to $A$.

 To do that, we'll want to use the  **reduced**  SVD's affiliated with representation 3, not the **full** SVD's affiliated with representations 1 and 2.